Noor Muhammad Khan

 Noor Muhammad Khan (নূর মুহাম্মদ খান), He is a Bangladeshi politician, a member of the Bangladesh Nationalist Party (BNP), and a former Member of Parliament for Tangail-6.
-He was a state minister in Ziaur Rahman's cabinet, Abdu Sattar's cabinet, and Ershad's cabinet.
+He was a Minister in Ziaur Rahman's cabinet, Abdu Sattar's cabinet, and Ershad's cabinet.

 Career

 Khan was elected to parliament from Tangail-6 as a Bangladesh Nationalist Party candidate in 1979.

 Khan was elected to parliament from Tangail-6 as a Jatiya Party candidate in 1986 and 1988.

 Personal life

-Noor Muhammad Khan is the father of three daughters: Nusrat Khan, Nafisa Khan, and Nishat Khan.
+Noor Muhammad Khan is the father of three daughters: Barrister Nusrat Khan, Barrister Nafisa Khan, and Barrister Nishat Khan.
 His daughter, Barrister Nusrat Khan, is engaged to politician Ishraque Hossain.